7Romain7/7Romain7/README.md

 ---

 ### 🎓 Education
 * **École Polytechnique (X25):** Core curriculum with a focus on Mathematics, Physics and Computer Science.
-Admitted via competitive exam as an external candidate.
+Admitted via competitive exam.
 * **École des Ponts ParisTech (2024-2025):** One year of intensive engineering with specialized coursework in **Machine Learning** and **Advanced Probability**.
 * **Lycée Louis-le-Grand:** MPSI/MP* - Advanced foundation in Pure Mathematics and Theoretical Physics.